sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## Why is this attribute of a passphrase word list notable?

 Let's say we're using the word list described above, which has "under", "dog" and "underdog" in it.
 A user might randomly get "under" and "dog" in a row, for example in the six-word passphrase "crueltyfrailunderdogcyclingapostle".
 The user might assume they had six words worth of entropy.
 But really, an attacker brute forcing their way through five-word passphrases would eventually crack the passphrase.
+We can call this event "a compounding".

-It's important to note that if the passphrase has any punctuation (for example, a period, comma, hyphen, space) between words, this issue goes away completely. "cruelty frail under dog cycling apostle" is indeed a six-word passphrase, and an attacker who tries "underdog" as the third word does not get a match.
+**It's important to note** that if the passphrase has any punctuation (for example, a period, comma, hyphen, space) between words, this issue goes away completely. "cruelty frail under dog cycling apostle" is indeed a six-word passphrase, and an attacker who tries "underdog" as the third word does not get a match.

 To summarize: When creating passphrases without punctuation between the words with a word list that is NOT compound-safe, there's a small risk that users will put two words together that form another word on this list.
-When this happens, they lose one word's worth of entropy from their password.
-However if they used a compound-safe list, they can safely not use punctuation between words.
+When this happens (which we might call "a compounding"), they lose one word's worth of entropy from their password.
+However if they used a compound-safe list, they can safely not use punctuation between words, since compounding cannot occur (or at least, are less likely to occur -- see "Caveat" section below).

 Again, it's super important to understand that putting a hyphen or space between the words ("cruelty frail under dog cycling apostle") eliminates this problem completely.